Aeneas Mountain – RIP

 Date Visited: 7/19/16

-Aeneas Lookout is the longest in-service fire lookout in Washington State, having served 104 continuous summers from 1916 until 2020.
+Aeneas Lookout was the longest in-service fire lookout in Washington State, having served 104 continuous summers from 1916 until 2020.
 Until 2020 it was the last DNR lookout staffed in the State.
+Sadly, the lookout was removed in November 2024 and no longer stands.

 Photos from 2018.